Kernix13/markdown-cheatsheet/README.md

 <span><img alt="GitHub commit activity" src="https://img.shields.io/github/commit-activity/y/Kernix13/markdown-cheatsheet?style=for-the-badge"></span>
 <span><img alt="GitHub contributors" src="https://img.shields.io/github/contributors/Kernix13/markdown-cheatsheet?style=for-the-badge"></span> -->

-Use this markdown cheat cheat as a guide for writing your markdown files.
+Use this markdown cheat sheet as a guide for writing your markdown files.
 If you like it then clone or fork it, or at least click the **star** button.

 > FYI: if you are using the Vs Code extension `Prettier - Code formatter`, then you want to create a `.prettierignore` file and add markdown files (see my file) because it _WILL_ mess with your markdown.